 Coach Dan Blankenship has been coaching for over twenty years and is the overall Head Coach for our training programs.
 He ran track in high school and college – is a USA Track & Field Certified Level I and Level 2 Endurance Coach (currently a candidate for Level 3 which is the highest coaching certification in USATF) and a Certified Personal Trainer.
 Has lead several large running groups & been active in the running community for over 20 years.
 Dan has trained thousands of runners from 5k through marathons.
 An Executive at Oracle, he has a B.S. degree in Accounting, holds several professional certifications including a CPA, and attended graduate school at both Virginia Tech and Georgia Tech…but we won’t hold that against him.

 Coach Ram is our happy Coach and we sometimes refer to him a “Ramiman”.
 You will rarely ever seen him down.
 He loves sharing his passion for running with others.
-He has run over 12 marathons, most of them over the past several years.
-He started running in 2012, but in 2014 completed his goal of running a full marathon – since then he has been running 3 to 4 marathons a year.
-In June, 2017 he will complete his first international marathon in Rio.
+He has run over 17 marathons, most of them over the past several years.
+He started running in 2012, but in 2014 completed his goal of running a full marathon – since then he has been running three to four marathons a year.
+In April 2016, he completed his first international marathon in London and went on to complete the Rio Marathon in June 2017 and the Antartica Marathon in March 2018.
 When Coach Ram is not running, you can find him helping customers in his restaurant, Malabar Indian Cuisine in the far West End of Richmond.
 You might even find a few of our team members there too!

-Coach Jim Morris is from update NY but moved to Richmond 28 years ago.
+Coach Jim Morris is from upstate NY but moved to Richmond 28 years ago.
 He ran his first marathon 25 years ago after being challenged by some friends.
-Since then he has run 14 marathons, including Boston twice, and about the same number of half marathons.
-He received his MBA from VCU and has worked in Finance at Anthem for the last 28 years.
-Jim and his wife Patty enjoy travelling (usually in the fall) which can make training for fall races difficult at times.
+Since then, he has run over 14 marathons, including Boston twice, and about the same number of half marathons.
+He received his MBA from VCU and has worked in finance at Anthem for the last 28 years.
+Jim and his wife, Patty, enjoy traveling (usually in the fall) which can make training for fall races difficult at times.
 Although from NY, he has southern charm and personality…..guess we rubbed off him…

 Coach Artie Strunk started running shorter races while attending Roanoke College.
 After graduating, his dad convinced him to sign up for a half marathon and since then, he’s been hooked!
 Artie’s favorite distances are the 10k and half marathon, but he has also completed two marathons.
 Artie is a pharmacist at St. Mary’s Hospital.
-When he’s not running, Coach Artie enjoy spending time with his wife and two young boys.
-Artie is a pharmacist at St. Mary’s Hospital.
+When he’s not running, Coach Artie enjoys spending time with his wife and two young boys.

 Coach Viquar (pronounced “V-car”) Shaikh started running in 2011 with 5K and 10K runs.
-He did his first half marathon in 2012 and in 2013 completed his first full marathon.
+He did his first half marathon in 2012 and, in 2013, completed his first full marathon.
 Coach Viquar got the running bug and has been running marathons ever since.
-In 2016 he began coaching others to run marathons, wanting to share his experiences.
-He has completed 7 marathons and enjoys coaching athletes across the finish line.
-Have struggled through a plethora of injuries related to running and some stupidity along the way, he has a lot of stories to share.
+In 2016, he began coaching others to run marathons, wanting to share his experiences.
+He has completed seven marathons and enjoys coaching athletes across the finish line.
+Having struggled with a plethora of injuries related to running, and some stupidity along the way, he has a lot of stories to share.

-Coach Ann has been with Race Team RVA for 3 years as the run/walker coach for the half marathoners.
-She has run 4 half marathons and numerous 10K and 5Ks.
-She started run/walking after recovering from a broken foot that she incurred while running a 10k (which she did finish we note).
+Coach Ann has been with Race Team RVA for four years as the run/walk coach for the half marathoners.
+She has run five half marathons and numerous 10K and 5Ks.
+She started run/walking after recovering from a broken foot that she incurred while running a 10k (which, we note, she did finish).
 Ann feels that run/walk is a great way for beginning half marathoners to achieve the distance and can help runners ease back into running after an injury.
-Ann leads our Monday evening speed workouts.
-She is an Architect by day, specializing in school designs, and she enjoys coaching in her spare time.
+She is an architect by day, specializing in school designs, and she enjoys coaching in her spare time.
 She’s our energizer bunny, packing a lot of energy!